 In December 2016, BMS paid $19.5 million to the U.S. Justice Department to settle allegations of minimizing the risks of Abilify, misrepresenting data from clinical studies, and illegally promoting the drug for off-label purposes.
 Despite this and the growing number of Abilify lawsuits, Otsuka filed a New Drug Application with the FDA in May 2016 for a new form of Abilify containing an ingestible, digital sensor.
 That application is currently under review.

-Hundreds of claims have been filed against the manufacturers of Abilify.
+More than 2,000 lawsuits have been filed against the manufacturers of Abilify.
 Plaintiffs claim Abilify was responsible for their compulsive, uncontrollable behavior, resulting in financial and personal damages.
 They further allege that the manufacturers were aware of these potential side effects yet failed in their duty to warn consumers and medical professionals.

 For extensive information on these court proceedings, visit our Abilify Lawsuit Page.
 This page describes in detail the litigation pending against Otsuka Pharmaceutical and Bristol-Myers Squibb, and how someone injured by Abilify can participate in the court proceedings and receive compensation for their injuries.